thin-edge/thin-edge.io/design/thin-edge-actors-design.md

 Even if details are missing, this gives us a sketch of the pieces making an actor.

 * Along its private state, an actor manipulates
-  * a queue of input messages (often named the actor mailbox),
+  * a queue of input messages (often named the actor mailbox or message box),
   * and handlers to actor peers to which output messages are sent to.
 * The code of an actor is a loop processing input messages in turn, interpreting these messages as method invocations,